A beginner’s guide to reading stock charts

 Each bar also has a horizontal line running through it.
 This line is the price at which the stock closed for that period.

-If the line is near the bottom of the bar, which shows the price closed at lower than its trading average for the period, it’s a bad sign.
+If the line is near the bottom of the bar, which shows the price closed at lower than its trading average for the period.
 If it’s near the top of the bar, it shows the stock performed well during that period.

 By looking at and understanding this half of the stock chart, you get a sense of the stock’s price performance for a given period and over a longer term.

 The bottom of a stock chart is a more traditional bar graph, showing the trading volume for the same period represented by the bars in the top half.
-Although most stock news focuses on price, the volume of trade is also crucial in determining the value of a stock.
+Although most stock news focuses on price, the volume of trade may also be used in determining your next steps.

-By combining the insights from this half of the chart with the price information above it, you can watch for some combinations that offer strong guidance about whether or not you should consider buying a stock.
+By combining the insights from this half of the chart with the price information above it, you can watch for some combinations that lead you to determine about whether or not you should consider buying a stock.

 For beginners, here are four of the most important trends to look for:

-- High volume and low or dropping prices indicate the opposite.
-Something has soured the market on that stock, and you’ll probably lose money by buying it.
+High volume and low or dropping prices indicate the opposite.
+Something has soured the market on that stock, and you may lose money by buying it.